sowmianarayanan/HQ_BI/data-cleaning/README.md

 Data Cleaning script checks for data inconsistencies in valid_offers.Due to Time constraints I have created a simple script which checks for few test cases in key fields from this table.

+Error log is added to bi_data.offer_error with all the fields from primary_data.offer & additional error_description field that has detailed error information.

 valid_offers Validation:

   # hotel_id - Not Null and Valid Number checks